-Lecturer Dr. Antigone Marino (CNR-ISASI, antigone.marino@unina.i Credits 2 (planned) Planned hours 12 Planned January - February 2020 schedule Prerequisites none Description Nowadays, the scientific researcher profession requires a plurality of skills, on which we rarely stop to think about.
-Which ones are they?
-Above all, how to acquire them to turbo boost your PhD?
-The course is focused on this aspect of the scientific carriers.
-Soft Skills - The technical skills of a person are the first • Soft Skins - The technical skins of a person are the first ingredients for a successful career, but often the competition with others is played on other skills, which are more related to the character of the person.
-This does not mean owning them or not.
-A good training action will widen the spectrum of these skills as well as technical ones. • Scientific Communication - A large amount of researcher's work is now devoted to communication.
-Mostly through posters, slides, papers and reports.
-We will see what are the channels of communication and how to treat them properly. • Digital Reputation - Once upon a time, there was a file in every scientist's computer called curriculum dot something Nowadays, this file is not enough to promote your career Society is collecting all the information in the biggest database we have ever had, internet.
-The care of our digital records car be a fundamental key for our work.
-The digital reputation of a scientist is defined by his/her behaviour in the online environment and by the content he/she posts about him/her self and others.
-Tips to analyse and control your digital presence will be given. • Outreach - Political institutions are now asking us to bring our work to the attention of journalists, citizens and stakeholders That is why outreach is playing an important role in scientific careers.
-Organizing a good outreach event needs a little bit o experience and a well-defined project.
-We will see which the conditions that make the outreach event effective are.
+Lecturer Dr. Antigone Marino (CNR-ISASI, antigone.marino@unina.it) Credits 2 (planned) Planned hours 12 Planned January - February 2021 schedule Prerequisites none Description of skills, on which we rarely they?
+Above all, how to accord the course is focused on the course is focused on the soft Skills - The techning redients for a success. earcher profession requires a plurality y stop to think about.
+Which ones are quire them to turbo boost your PhD? is aspect of the scientific carriers. ical skills of a person are the first sful career, but often the competition other skills, which are more related to on.
+This does not mean owning them ction will widen the spectrum of these l ones. work is now devoted posters, slides, papers a on - A large amount of researcher's to communication.
+Mostly through and reports.
+We will see what are the ion and how to treat them properly. scientist's computer of Nowadays, this file is a Society is collecting all th we have ever had, intern be a fundamental key for scientist is defined by environment and by the e upon a time, there was a file in every called curriculum dot something. not enough to promote your career. he information in the biggest database et.
+The care of our digital records can r our work.
+The digital reputation of a r his/her behaviour in the online content he/she posts about him/her to analyse and control your digital work to the attention of j That is why outreach is careers.
+Organizing a go experience and a well-d tutions are now asking us to bring our journalists, citizens and stakeholders. playing an important role in scientific od outreach event needs a little bit of efined project.
+We will see which the e outreach event effective are.